skeres/ssl_tls_01/readme.md

 *-----END PRIVATE KEY-----

 ### Generate a CSR Certificate Signing Request
-To create our signing request, we use the private server key generated above
+To create our signing request, we use the private server key generated above.
 You will be prompted to answer few questions.
 An important field is “Common Name,” which
 should be ***the exact*** Fully Qualified Domain Name (FQDN) of our domain.
 Example : www.yourdomain.com